mtodor/stackrox-mcp/README.md

 **NOTES**

-- Using of ADK is not recently test.
+- Use of ADK has not been recently tested.
 There could be breaking changes.

 ## Prerequisites